randhirkr/fastapi-demo/README.md

 # fastapi-demo
-This is a sample containerized fastapi application - tested locally on minikube(kubernetes).
+This is a sample containerized fastapi python application - tested locally on minikube(kubernetes).

 ### Create docker image and load into minikube
 ```